rawbytz/flatflowy/docs/index.md

 # FlatFlowy Bookmarklet for WorkFlowy

-- Describe
-- what
-- this does
+- Flattens WorkFlowy search results

 ## Installation: Drag one of these links to your bookmarks bar: